 Horizon Christian School does not have a uniform, but we do have a dress code.
 It is the parents' and students' responsibility to know and abide by it.
 In the event clothing is inappropriate or does not fit within the guidelines of the Dress Code standard, the student will have opportunity to take steps to come into compliance.
-Repeated dress code violations will be treated as a major offense and handled within discipline guidelines and may require parental intervention.
+Repeated dress code violations will require parental intervention.